 The individual chains are visualized by circle icons, sometimes including the chain's logo.
 Additionally, you can see connecting lines between the different chains.
-These lines represent transactions between chains.
+These lines represent connections between chains.

-When you hover over a specific chain with your mouse cursor, a small overview of data for that chain is displayed.
+When you click on a specific chain with your mouse cursor, an overview of data for that chain is displayed on the right side.

 The information displayed includes: